Pttn/rieMiner/README.md

 * Standard Benchmark
   * Difficulty of 1600;
   * Sieve of 2^30 = 1073741824;
-  * Test during 6 hours;
+  * Stop after finding 1000 3-tuples or more;
   * The computer must not do anything else during testing;
-  * Imprecise for slow computers but more like the real mining conditions;
+  * Very long for slow computers, but like the real mining conditions;
-  * The precision will be about 3 digits for the 2 and 3-tuples/s metrics, and 2 for the 4-tuples/s one, for computers finding at least 0.1 3-tuple/s;
+  * The precision will be 2 solid digits for the 2-tuples/s metric, and almost 2 digits for the 3-tuples/s one (the 2nd will still vary a bit).
+That said, you can share your result with 3 significant digits for each;
-  * 5 and 6-tuples find rates should be discarded as they are too rare;
+  * It would not be enough to even obtain just one solid digit for the 4-tuples/s metric, so 4, 5 and 6-tuples find rates should be discarded.
-  * 6 hours are needed to get a reproductible enough result, but you could also do execute the Standard Benchmark for a few minutes if you only want an order of magnitude of your computer speed.

-If you do not want to test during 6 hours, or have a slow computer, other testing parameters are suggested:
+Testing a few times longer will not really improve the precision.
+You would need to find tens if not hundreds times more tuples to gain another significant digit for each metric, which would be really unpractical.
+In the other direction, if you have a slow computer or want a very fast test, you can reduce the difficulty to find tuples much faster with these parameters:

-* Simplified Benchmark
+* Easy Benchmark
   * Difficulty of 800;
   * Sieve of 2^27 = 134217728;
-  * Test during 30 minutes;
+  * Stop after finding 1000 3-tuples or more;
-  * The computer should not do anything else during testing, and must not do any other heavy tasks;
+  * The computer must not do anything else during testing;
   * Not adapted for powerful computers;
-  * The precision will be about 3 digits for the 2 and 3-tuples/s metrics, and 2 for the 4-tuples/s one, for computers finding at least 1 3-tuple/s;
-  * 5 and 6-tuples find rates should be discarded;
-  * Note that the results will be completely different to the ones provided by the standard benchmark.
+  * The precision will be similar to Standard Benchmark, but note that the results will be completely different to the ones provided by the standard benchmark;
+  * 4, 5 and 6-tuples find rates should also be discarded.

+In all cases, the system must not swap.
+Else, the result would not make much sense.
+Ensure that you have enough memory when trying to benchmark.

 ## Miscellaneous